The High Holy Days are right around the corner! We feel blessed to be able to celebrate and honor these Days of Awe with you, our kehillah.

 Tuesday, September 27, 10:15-11:30am (Shofar and short service at 9:30am) | FREE

 For families with kids ages 0-12.
-Join us on the 2nd Day of Rosh Hashanah as we celebrate the Birthday of the World!
-Hear the shofar, make and taste fresh pressed apple cider, experience Tashlich (symbolic reflection on our missteps over the past year), and more fun!
-Shofar and short service at 9:30am.
-Bring your own container for cider if you’d like to take some home!
-Questions?
-Contact firstname.lastname@example.org.
+Join us on the 2nd Day of Rosh HaShanah as we celebrate the Birthday of the World!
+Hear the Shofar, make and taste fresh-pressed apple cider, experience Tashlich through a hike or meditation (symbolic reflection on our missteps over the past year), and more!
+Come dressed to explore and bring your own container for cider if you’d like to take some home!
+Questions: firstname.lastname@example.org.

 Kever Avot Graveside Visit